NASA-AMMOS/3DTilesRendererJS/PLUGINS.md

 ## GLTFExtensionsPlugin

 Plugin for automatically adding common extensions and loaders for 3d tiles to the GLTFLoader used for parsing tile geometry.
+Additionally, a DRACOLoader is added, as well, to support loading compressed point cloud files.

 ### .constructor